MISP/misp-website/_posts/2019-09-12-Decaying-Of-Indicators.md

 Evaluating **quality** and **freshness** of IOCs is a problem commonly found in Threat Intelligence Platforms.
 We tried to solve it using a simple yet customizable system.

 Upon release, MISP will be shipped with few models that could fit most use-cases.
 Still, we are eagerly waiting for contributions, fine-tunings or feedbacks from users.
-This would opens up plenty of opportunities includings improved *Models*' precision, parameters tweaking or even integration of machine learning as a new *Model* algorithm.
+This would opens up plenty of opportunities including improved *Models*' precision, parameters tweaking or even integration of machine learning as a new *Model* algorithm.

 Furthermore, we are not done yet!
 There are already improvements cooking in the MISP-Project oven,
 - Integration of ``False Positive`` and ``Expiration`` *Sightings*
-- Formula tweakings to provide better control on how to reset the ``base_score`` once a *Sighting* is created
+- Formula tweaking to provide better control on how to reset the ``base_score`` once a *Sighting* is created
 - Per-user Taxonomies' ``numerical_value`` overrides
 - Weights on *Tag*'s predicate level